Disclaimer and FAQ for the 5 hour training service:

 Why don’t you ever talk about line haul routes in any of your articles?

 Line haul is a different business model than Home Delivery or Ground.
 Its due diligence process is different, its risk/rewards are different, and its owner involvement levels are totally different as well.
 If you’re interested in line haul routes, grab a call first to make sure you understand what this business model is and if it’s even something you’re interested in.

 We are an institution that would like to buy $2+ million worth of routes and want to understand scaling this business effectively.
 What should we do?

 Grab a phone call.
+I’ve worked with hedge funds, private equity groups, large publicly traded banks, and investment groups numerous times.
 Scaling these businesses is a bit tricky – you should just grab a quick call to fully understand it before you spend a lot of time considering the FedEx business model.

 Once I grab the route evaluation training are you going to try to upsell with me other ‘hidden’ offers?